Revision, Revision, Revision

 - Create a timetable to take control of your workload and set SMART objectives to stay on track.

-One to One appointments are still available with the team either online, by email or by phone.
+One to One appointments are available with the team either online, by email or by phone.
 Please complete the “Get Help” form on the Library’s Subject Support Pages

 Make sure you know: